MarketplaceUX/mow/strategy/designstrats.md

 <br/><b>Marketplace is not about "educating" people.</b> While we may include content that helps people understand a few things, our main goal is not education.
 We're not going to ask people to eat their vegetables.
 They can eat candy for dinner if that's what they want.

 <br/><b>Marketplace will include a consistent and highly visible "help" system.</b> Details TBD during design process.
 Our goal is to provide people with an understanding of what they can do in Marketplace.
 We want to do that in context (vs sending them off to another page).
-But we will also include an FAQs page and an About page for people who prefer those methods of "help."
+We may also include an FAQs page and an About page for people who prefer those methods of "help."

 <br/><b>Word of mouth is a powerful incentive.</b> Provide tools to assist people in getting the word out.